New Orleans Saints vs. Miami Dolphins NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Over/under insights

+- New Orleans has combined with its opponents to score more than 38.5 points in 10 of 14 games this season.

-- New Orleans' games this season have gone over 38.5 points 10 of 14 times.
+- Miami's games have gone over 38.5 points in eight of 14 chances this season.

-- The two teams combine to average 42.8 points per game, 4.3 more than the total in this contest.
+- The combined points per game average of the two teams, 42.8, is 4.3 points greater than Monday's over/under.

-- These two squads surrender a combined 42.7 points per game, 4.2 more than this contest's over/under.
+- The 42.7 points per game these two squads have surrendered to opponents this season are 4.2 more than the 38.5 total in this contest.

-- Saints games this season feature an average total of 44.4 points, a number 5.9 points higher than Monday's over/under.
+- The Saints and their opponents have scored an average of 44.4 points per game in 2021, 5.9 more than Monday's total.

-- The 38.5-point total for this game is 6.3 points below the 44.8 points per game average total in Dolphins games this season.
+- The 44.8 PPG average total in Dolphins games this season is 6.3 points more than this game's over/under.

 Saints stats and trends

-- In New Orleans' 14 games this season, it has seven wins against the spread.
+- New Orleans has played 14 games, with seven wins against the spread.

-- This season, the Saints have just one against the spread win in five games as a favorite of 3 points or more.
+- The Saints have been favored by 3 points or more five times this season and covered the spread in one of them.

 - New Orleans' games this year have gone over the point total six times in 14 opportunities (42.9%).

-- The Saints average 22.4 points per game, comparable to the 22.3 per contest the Dolphins surrender.

-- When New Orleans scores more than 22.3 points, it is 5-2 against the spread and 5-2 overall.
+- New Orleans is 5-2 against the spread and 5-2 overall this season when the team puts up more than 22.3 points.

-- New Orleans is 3-3 against the spread and 2-4 overall when the team totals over 349.2 yards.
+- When New Orleans piles up over 349.2 yards, the team is 3-3 against the spread and 2-4 overall.

-- This year, the Saints have 16 turnovers, five fewer than the Dolphins have takeaways (21).
+- The Saints have 16 giveaways this season, while the Dolphins have 21 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Dolphins.